deepcausality-rs/deep_causality/dcl_data_structures/Readme.md

 The sliding window implementation over-allocates to trade space (memory) for time complexity by delaying the rewind operation when hitting the end of the underlying data structure.
-Specifically, a sliding window of size N can hold, without any array copy, approximately C-1, where C is the total capacity defined as NxM with M as a multiple.
+Specifically, a sliding window of size N can hold, without any array copy, approximately C-1 elements, where C is the total capacity defined as NxM with N as the window size and M as a multiple.
 This crate has two implementations, one over vector and the second over a const generic array.
 The const generic implementation is significantly faster than the vector-based version.